cobri/Science-writing/README.md

 #### * The Up-Goer Five Text Editor

 Write text using only the [1,000 most common words](http://splasho.com/upgoer5/) in the English language.
-[Inspired by this.](https://xkcd.com/1133/)
+[Inspired by this.](https://xkcd.com/1133/) You can find lots of examples [here](http://tenhundredwordsofscience.tumblr.com).